smartdev914/xrpl-frontend/README.md

 XRPL-Frontend is a web application that leverages XRPL's NFTs to provide a secure, decentralized, blockchain-based contract service.

-The backend for this application can be found at [Backend Repository](https://github.com/bsquarelab-ltd/xrpl-backend).

 ## Technology Stack

 - **Frontend:**